Are you using empathy in your marketing?

 Read more about customer empathy and how to solve buying problems.

 2. Get into the world of your customer and listen and observe to understand

 Most people don’t listen with the intent to understand – they listen with the intent to reply.

 Listen with the third ear, which means you want to understand the implied assumptions and motivations behind what a person is saying.
 That’s empathetic listening.
-And’s it’s a deeper level than active listening.
+And it’s a deeper level than active listening.

-You need to get out of the building and observe the world of your customer.
+You need to get out of the building and observe your customer’s world.
 It’s shocking how little of this happens.

 Some of the ways marketers can build customer empathy: